Observational Appearances of Magnetically Charged Black Holes in Born-Infeld Electrodynamics: Shadows produced by accretion disks

 where $I_{0}$ is the maximum intensity, similarly hereinafter.
 It is plotted in the top-left figures in Figs. \ref{shadow_ring_beta0.1_P0.6}, \ref{shadow_ring_beta0.2_P0.6}, and \ref{shadow_ring_beta0.2_P0.9} for different parameters $\beta$ and $P$.
 It reaches its peak at $r=r_{\text{ISCO}}$, and plummets to zero as $r<r_{\text{ISCO}}$.

-The second emissive function $I_{\text{e2}}$ is an inverse proportional function multiplied by an exponential distribution, which starts from $r=r_{\text{ph}}$.
+The second emissive function $I_{\text{e2}}$ is an inversely proportional function multiplied by an exponential distribution, which starts from $r=r_{\text{ph}}$.
 We call it power law exponential model for convenience in the following text.

 This emissive function is plotted in the top-middle figures in Figs. \ref{shadow_ring_beta0.1_P0.6}, \ref{shadow_ring_beta0.2_P0.6}, and \ref{shadow_ring_beta0.2_P0.9} for different parameters $\beta$ and $P$.
 Obviously, it has a peak at $r=r_{\text{ph}}$ and drops steeper than the first emissive function as $r>r_{\text{ph}}$.